 Parks & Recreation

-Parks & City Grounds Division
+Parks Operations Division

-The Recreation Division of Community Services oversees the recreation activities and events that occur at the parks, golf course and pool.
+The Recreation Division of Community Services oversees the recreation activities and events that occur at the parks, golf course, and pool.
 The activities that the Recreation Division oversees include the Summer Concert Series at Maytag Bowl, golf leagues and tournaments, adult softball league, Fourth of July activities, and much more!